 Why is The Patterson Foundation collaborating with the Indiana University Lilly Family School of Philanthropy?

 The Lilly Family School of Philanthropy is the first school dedicated solely to the study and teaching of philanthropy.
-Since its inception, it has demonstrated a commitment to training and empowering students and practitioners to innovate and lead to create positive and lasting change in the world.
+Since its inception, it has demonstrated a commitment to training and empowering students and practitioners to innovate and create positive and lasting change in the world.
 This includes its growing master’s program offering students a mix of theory and practice.

 Students from the school receive an education grounded in critical thinking about the role of philanthropy and nonprofits in society, making them uniquely qualified to participate in internships with nonprofits in the Suncoast area.

 What does the Nonprofit Internship Program offer?

 The Nonprofit Internship Program offers a stipend to students who match with a local nonprofit and complete an internship for that organization.
 The Patterson Foundation assists the host organization in compensating for the internship expenses.
-Additionally, The Patterson Foundation Fellows offer support and counsel to both the student completing the internship and the nonprofit hosting the student.
+Additionally, The Patterson Foundation Fellows offer support and counsel to the student completing the internship and the nonprofit hosting the student.

 What experiences will the interns receive?

 Interns will receive valuable experience related to fundraising, marketing and communications, programs, operations, and/or other areas of work in a nonprofit.
-They will have the opportunity to work with an organization located in an area of the country where most Lilly Family School of Philanthropy students do not live and have not worked before.
+They will have the opportunity to work remotely with an organization located in an area of the country where most Lilly Family School of Philanthropy students do not live and have not worked before.

 Where are these nonprofits located?
 Where will interns be based?

 Nonprofits are located in the Suncoast region of Florida, including Charlotte, DeSoto, Manatee, and Sarasota counties.
-Currently, all internships are virtual due to the COVID-19 pandemic.
-In the future, the program will be reassessed, and a determination will be made whether or not to move forward with the possibility of offering in-person internships.
+All internships are virtual and based on availability.

 What are the eligibility requirements?